 - Health problems

-These conditions, whenever possible, should be subject to early and specialized assessment, carried out by multidisciplinary teams.
-The result of the assessment shall be communicated to the person responsible for the School the student attends.
+These conditions, whenever possible, should be the subject of an early and specialized assessment, carried out by multidisciplinary teams, communicating the result of the assessment to the head of the School that the student attends.

 According to the Regulation for the Attribution of Scholarships for the Attendance of Higher Education by Students with disabilities equal to or greater than 60%, according to which eligible students may request a scholarship corresponding to the value of the tuition fee actually paid.